-Applicants for the position must hold an academic university degree (master or equivalent) in hearing technology & audiology, physics, engineering, or a related discipline.
-Furthermore, applicants must have a solid background in at least one of the following fields: auditory perception, hearing aid acoustics, modelling of speech perception or speech and audio processing.
-A strong interest in interdisciplinary application-oriented work, familiarity with scientific tools and programming languages such as MATLAB, good spoken and written English language skills.
-Furthermore, candidates should have at least some basic German language skills or should acquire them within the first 6 months.
+Applicants for the position must hold an academic university degree (master or equivalent) in physics, hearing technology & audiology, engineering, or a related discipline.
+Applicants should have solid knowledge in at least one of the following fields: psychoacoustics, computational auditory models, (spatial) audio quality, acoustics, speech perception and quality, or speech and audio signal processing.
+A strong interest in interdisciplinary application-oriented work, familiarity with scientific tools and programming languages such as MATLAB, and good spoken and written English language skills are expected.
+Furthermore, candidates should have at least some basic German language skills or should acquire them during the first 6 months.

 The University of Oldenburg is dedicated to increase the percentage of female employees in the field of science.
 Therefore, female candidates are strongly encouraged to apply.
 In accordance to § 21 Section 3 NHG, female candidates with equal qualifications will be preferentially considered.
 Applicants with disabilities will be given preference in case of equal qualification.